-As part of TWO x TWO for AIDS and Art 2013, distinguished artist Luc Tuymans will receive the amfAR Award of Excellence for Artistic Contributions to the Fight Against AIDS in recognition of his continuous support of amfAR’s programs.
-The presentation of this award will take place during a brunch on October 27, 2013, hosted by Amy and Vernon Faulconer and Cindy and Howard Rachofsky.
-TWO x TWO is honored to have Luc Tuymans as the featured artist of our fifteenth year of this endeavor.
-On behalf of amfAR and the Dallas Museum of Art, we extend special thanks to Luc, David Zwirner Gallery and Zeno-X Gallery for their extraordinary support of this event.
+As part of TWO x TWO for AIDS and Art 2016, Laura Owens will receive the amfAR Award of Excellence for Artistic Contributions to the Fight Against AIDS in recognition of her generous support of amfAR’s programs.
+The award presentation will take place during a brunch on Sunday, October 23, hosted by Cindy and Howard Rachofsky at The Warehouse.
+TWO x TWO is honored to have Laura Owens as the featured artist of our 18th annual event.
+On behalf of amfAR and the Dallas Museum of Art, we extend heartfelt thanks to Laura, and to Gavin Brown, Sadie Coles, and Gisela Capitain, for their extraordinary support of this event.

 Past TWO x TWO for AIDS and Art honorees include renowned artists Ellsworth Kelly, Wade Guyton, Luc Tuymans, Richard Phillips, Mark Grotjahn, Christopher Wool, Peter Doig, Jim Hodges, Elizabeth Peyton, Tom Friedman, Cecily Brown, Julian Schnabel, April Gornik, Ed Ruscha, Joel Shapiro, and Robert Rauschenberg.

 Photo credit by Noah Webb.
 Courtesy the artist and Gavin Brown’s enterprise, New York/Rome; Sadie Coles HQ, London; and Galerie Gisela Capitain, Cologne